Adapted from: Silvey, Frank. "The Certified Sailor." All Hands 633 (Oct. 1969): 16-21.

 But among the less-than-glorious clubs are some that Navy personnel are glad to be around to join.

-Pilots in the Korean conflict were given cards certifying their membership in the "Railroader's Union."
-Members had the privilege of working on North Korean railroads as "journeyman railcutters."
+Pilots in the Korean Warwere given cards certifying their membership in the "Railroader's Union."
+Members had the privilege of working on North Korean railroads as "Journeyman Railcutters."

 The process of inventing new certificates never ends.
 Documents for future operating areas are being prepared.